MusM Music (Ethnomusicology) / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- You're looking for a master's with a strong focus on theory, methodology and current debates in ethnomusicology and world music studies.
+- Enjoy a strong focus on theory, methodology and current debates in ethnomusicology, and world music studies.

-- You want to develop advanced research skills and presentational techniques suitable for doctoral study or applied work.
+- Develop advanced research skills and presentational techniques suitable for doctoral study or applied work.

 Courses in related subject areas